alisomia/course_project_2017IAM/README.md

 run `main.m` and enjoy!

+List me in the list of **Acknowledgments** of your report if you find my codes helpful :)

 |       Method       |            Run Time            | using my tri solver |
 | :----------------: | :----------------------------: | :-----------------: |
 |    Multi Grid V    |            9.8 sec             |      594.3 sec      |